 Store your oils in a room that is kept cool and dry.

+The ideal place to store essential oils is in the refrigerator.
 All oils can be refrigerated (not frozen!) if space permits, but it's not necessary for refrigerate stable vegetable oils, fragrance/flavor or essential oils.
 Vegetable oils can solidify at cold temperatures.
 The essential oils of Rose Otto, Aniseed, Star Anise and Fennel solidify when refrigerated.
 It is best to allow refrigerated oils to warm up to room temperature on your countertop for a few hours prior to using them.

 Maintain the Integrity of Your Oils